rbckman/tarina/README.md

 Why
 ---
-There are several reasons why, will write a longer story why but heres some fundamentals that has kept me going.
+There are several reasons why.

-- be able to repair if something breaks
+- be able to repair if something breaks (this has been prooven as a very nice feature)
 - be able to expand / build on it / make modifications
 - be able to connect to it / program it to do things
 - do a film on the fly without the need of another computer